Redemptorists: India

+Mesopotamia (now Iraq)

+Christianity first arrived during the 1st and 2nd centuries AD through the preaching of St Thomas the Apostle.
+Centuries later, in 1952, Cardinal Eugène Tisserant approached the Superior General in Rome Fr.
+Amerigo Buijs, a Dutch priest, asking if the Redemptorists would take on a new mission in Iraq.
+The missionaries from Flemish Belgian province accepted the task.
+In 1958, the new Chaldean Patriarch Paulus III Cheikho (1958-1989) invited the Redemptorist Fathers officially to come to Baghdad.
+Fr Jan Praats and Fr Maurits Demarey were the first to arrive.
+In 1960, Fr Lucien Cop joined them.
+Four years later in 1964 Fr Frans Van Stappen (known as Fr Francis) arrived in Baghdad, and in 1965 Fr Vincent Van Vossel arrived together with Fr M. Demarey.

 The Philippines

+St. Clement's Church – Redemptorists Iloilo.

 The first Redemptorists, belonging to the Irish province, arrived in Opon, Cebu, on 30 June 1906, setting up missions in Compostela, San Francisco and on the Camotes Islands.
 From 1914 to 1928 further communities were established, the most prominent being: Luzon (where the Redemptorists preached the first mission completely in Tagalog), Lipa, Iloilo, Tacloban and Cagayan de Oro on Mindanao.

 In 1928, the Philippines was divided into two vice provinces, each under a different province—the Cebu vice-province responsible for the Visayas and Mindanao under the Irish province; and the Manila vice-province responsible for Luzon under the Australian province, now headquartered at the National Shrine of Our Mother of Perpetual Help in Baclaran.

 The Second Vatican Council (1962–1965) had a profound impact on the Redemptorist Congregation and this resulted in them pledging themselves more strongly to the poor and disadvantaged in imitation of Alphonsus Liguori.
 When the political and social upheavals came in the 1960s and 1970s the Filipino Redemptorists stood in solidarity with those seeking justice and equality for they were to "... embrace the mission to proclaim by word and action, the Gospel of justice so that the poor's aspirations can be fully realised in Christ, the source of liberation."

 In 1996, the Cebu vice-province became an independent province, known as the Cebu Province.